roshiajin-kunai/sakkamade.github.io/_posts/2021-02-14-autodoll-extra-4.md

 Upon Hinagiku stated that, Yuuyami suddenly emerged, pushing herself in on another side of the screen.

 "Hinagiku-san.
 I fancy we had discussed it afore?
-Whether it shall be Lydia, Haru-chan, or Yugg-chan I should chop off the ethics subroutine of mine, and, I promise, I will make you cry​."
+Whether it shall be Lydia, Haru-chan, or Yugg-chan I should chop off the ethics subroutine of mine, and, I promise, I will make you cry."
 "Haha, it's a joke, Yuuyami.
 I changed my mindset.
 I'm no longer my former self."